vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ### Common usage example

 Here is an example of how both composables can be used in real-life applications.
 We have three components: a product list, a cart, and a wishlist.
-In the examples, we cover the logic of adding/removing items from the wish list and cart, working with getters, and loading state.
+In the examples, we cover the logic of adding/removing items from the wishlist and cart, working with getters, and loading state.

 The product list: